March 15, 2022, Four Ways, Johannesburg, South, Africa

 One can always spot a student.
 A student is one who is eager to learn, now matter how learned he already is.
 A professor of linguistics will be as excited as a child with a new toy when he discovers a link between an ancient Egyptian word and a Biblical passage, or the Akkadian root of a modern word.
 A self-defense instructor will be as excited as a beginner when he discovers a simpler way to do a basic technique.
 A true student never gets old, a true student never stops learning.
 A true student is never too old to attend a lesson and learn something new.
 A true student is never too arrogant to admit that he was doing something wrong.

-As a wise man once said; I have been wrong before and I will certainly be wrong again.
+As a wise man once said; I have been wrong many times before and I will certainly be wrong again.
 We are always learning.
 A true teacher is always a student.